trakerr-com/trakerr-csharp/README.md

 string contextDataCenterRegion = null)
 ```

-Nearly all of these have default values when passed in null.
+Nearly all of these have default values when passed in `null`.
 Below is a list of the arguments, and what Trakerr expects so you can pass in custom data.

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------